 We will be making a collaborative rainbow book zine.
 The zine will be downloadable after the campaign week.

-Host a crafty time, get out the art supplies and collage material, and enable young people to create rainbow book-themed A5 pages.
+We’d also love some crafty pages for the zine!
+Host a Rainbow Crafternoon, get out the art supplies and collage material, and enable young people to create rainbow book-themed A5 pages.
 Simply cut A4 paper in half, and let imaginations go wild on that half-sheet of paper.
 You can also encourage and run book conversations while creating pages.

 Some ideas/prompts for pages: